matters-in-media-art/mattersinmediaart.org/assessing-time-based-media-art.md

 #### Environment Characteristics

-Having information about the environment of creation (i.e. the software and hardware used) can be useful in confirming assessment and/or diagnosing errors.
+Before assessing digital video files, it is incredibly helpful to first have a better understanding of the environment, ie. the software and hardware systems used for production of the video, as these can be useful in confirming assessment and/or diagnosing errors.
+It can also be helpful to understand the artist's preferred method of display.
+This information will help inform both the accurate assessment of the video material as well as how to best care for it in the future.

 Sample questions